-state still requires districts to include emergency days in the official school calendar.
-Please assume that June 9 will Note: The Board approved using ELearning Days in lieu of calendar days in the event of an emergency closure.
-The be the last day of school as you plan your summer activities.
+Note: The Board approved using E-Learning Days in lieu of calendar days in the event of an emergency closure.
+The state still requires districts to include emergency days in the official school calendar.
+Please assume that June 7 will be the last day of school as you plan your summer activities.
 D41 is required to make up any attendance days lost due to snow days or other emergencies.